 CX councils for cross-functional engagement and governance

-The E Source report CX Councils: Your Customer Experience Secret Weapon explains the critical role that a cross-functional CX council plays in a utility’s CX organization.
-The report details what a CX council’s objectives should be, what its primary activities are, and success factors (figure 5).
+Figure 5 explains the critical role that a cross-functional CX council plays in a utility’s CX organization.
+The report details what a CX council’s objectives should be, what its primary activities are, and success factors.

 In the end, the correct organizational structure for CX at any given utility depends on factors unique to each utility.
 Structure, in itself, is an artifact of many other organizational factors.
 Organizational effectiveness expert Joseph Logan recommends approaching the organizational structure only after defining a few other key items: